 Riverside developed a workplan to comply with the CMS requirement for a hospital strategic plan.
-The workplan for the acute care hospitals is a part of the Riverside Health System's strategic plan for Diversity, Equity, and Inclusion (DEI).
+The workplan for the acute care hospitals is considered a part of the Riverside Health System's strategic plan for Diversity, Equity, and Inclusion (DEI).
 The Riverside workplan identified acute care key performance indicators (KPIs) to initiate identification and analysis of data to inform hospital leaders about populations who experience health disparities.

 Milestones were identified for the steps needed to obtain the data to further identify priority populations who currently experience health disparities evidenced in the acute care key performance indicators.
 Reports go through a methodical development and validation process to ensure it is accurate and complete with respect to race, ethnicity, and SDOH.
-Once the data validation process is complete, then steps are taken to analyze and gain insight from the data.
-See Attachment A: Milestones for Data Development, Validation, Analysis and Care Improvement.
+Once the data validation process is completed, then the steps can be taken to analyze and gain insight from the data.
+See Attachment A Milestones for Data Development, Validation, Analysis and Care Improvement.

-For CY 2023, the acute care key performance indicators (KPIs) for mortality and readmission measures were stratified by race and ethnicity using Premier Quality Advisor and patient experience survey measures were stratified by race and ethnicity, using the National Research Corporation (NRC) vendor for patient experience surveys.
+Starting in CY 2023 and forward, the acute care key performance indicators (KPIs) for mortality and readmission measures were stratified by race and ethnicity using Premier Quality Advisor and patient experience survey measures were stratified by race and ethnicity, using the Pres Ganey patient experience surveys.

-The next step is to validate and analyze the data to identify disparities and gain insight.
-This process involves examining various aspects of the data, such as trends, patterns, outliers, correlations, and relationships with other variables, such as the social drivers of health: food insecurity, housing instability, transportation needs, utility difficulties, and interpersonal safety.
+In CY 2024 Riverside has validated and analyzed the data to identify disparities and gain insight.
+This process involved examining various aspects of the data, such as trends, patterns, outliers, correlations, and relationships with other variables, such as the social drivers of health: food insecurity, housing instability, transportation needs, utility difficulties, and interpersonal safety.

-Once the KPI data has been validated and analyzed, and disparities identified, measurable health equity goals will be developed, and discrete action steps developed using performance improvement tools adopted by Riverside to drive improvement.
+Each facility has formed discrete action steps in identified focus areas using performance improvement tools adopted by Riverside to drive improvement.
 Performance improvement tools include setting smart goals, using driver diagrams to identify key drivers of change ideas, and conducting rapid cycle tests of change.
 Successful tests of change are then scaled up across the hospital and health system.
 Performance improvement efforts are anticipated to close gaps in care quality, achieve goals, and sustain the desired outcomes.
 The acute care hospital leadership and quality team are dedicated to achieving health equity goals.
 See Attachment B: Acute Care Key Performance Indicators.